zodb/relstorage/README.txt

         RelStorage caches pickled objects in memory, similar to a ZEO cache.
 This cache is shared between threads.
 This parameter configures the approximate maximum amount of memory the cache should consume, in megabytes.
 It defaults to 10.
+Set to 0 to disable the in-memory cache.

 ``cache-delta-size-limit``
         This is an advanced option.
 RelStorage uses a system of